 A dual degree student is given the opportunity to dual count up to nine credits between two graduate or terminal degree programs.
-A dual degree student is responsible for informing their advisor from each degree program which nine credits they are requesting to be shared.
-A dual degree student is required to meet with their advisor from each degree program to create a curriculum plan that best serves both programs.
+The student is responsible for informing their advisor from each degree program which nine credits they are requesting to be shared.
+The student must complete a Dual Program Elective Request Form with their MPH advisor for approval and processing.

 A dual degree student is charged tuition rates according to their primary degree program each semester.
 A primary major code change may be requested when a student has completed the requirements for one program and is proceeding to begin requirements for their second program.
-This request must be submitted to the Program in Public Health office through the student's MPH advisor.
+This request must be submitted to the Division of Public Health office through the student's MPH advisor.

 An MPH student's status may change to that of a dual degree student (dual/MPH) after admission to another MSU graduate program.
-It is the responsibility of the MPH student to notify the Program in Public Health office and their MPH advisor regarding acceptance into a second graduate program.
+It is the responsibility of the MPH student to notify the Division of Public Health office and their MPH advisor regarding acceptance into a second graduate program.
 The current student status, completed curriculum, and opportunities for completing the dual degree program will be reviewed so a decision regarding how to proceed can be made.
 If a student's MPH status changes to the status of a dual degree student, a proper curriculum plan will be developed for both degree programs at that time.